seryl/souffle/README.md

 ### Status

-The `status` is returned in full json dump of the current system status, whatever that may be.
+The `status` is returned in full `json` dump of the current system status.

 ## Contributing to souffle